nofitnessforpurpose/CHECKSUM/README.md

 The checksum for the demonstration pack .OPK included in the distribution is:
 <bold>003A4EE</bold>

 At the time of publishing it is believed this is the first such use of a check sum for the purposes of verifying downloaded pack integrity on the Psion Organiser 2 device.

+Many programs are capable of calculating check sums, the author uses a number though finds <a href="https://mh-nexus.de/en/hxd/">this<a> tool convenient.
 <br>

 ## Installation